lmlg/zser/docs/manual.md

 are stored inline and retrieved as such, like most serialization libraries do.
 Primitives include numeric types like **int** and **float**.

-The other kind, compund objects, work a bit differently.
+The other kind, compound objects, work a bit differently.
 When unpacking them, an indirect object (or **proxy**) is returned, which is what makes this operation fast.
 Proxy objects act as lazy containers, and their underlying sub-objects are recreated on demand, instead of upfront.
 We strive to support the same